rrhg/rrhg.github.io/k3s-couchdb-in-docker-experiment.md

     # The EXPOSE instruction informs Docker that the container listens
     # on the specified network ports at runtime.
 EXPOSE does not make
     # the ports of the container accessible to the host.
+    # makes it available only for inter-container communication

 Clean up